Munz1211-Project/DISCORD-JS-V14-TEMPLATE/README.md

 - Use `Munz1211/DISOCRD-JS-V13-TEMPLATE` or download the .zip file
 - Do `npm i`
 - Edit the contents of the `config.json` token section
-- Edit the contents of the `server.js` url section
 - Now you can run it !

 i'm use in replit <3. and so happy coding !!